Gerald Shaughnessy: Politics

 In a 1941 Easter sermon, Shaughnessy criticized Republican presidential candidate Wendell Willkie for a remark that Willkie later dismissed as "campaign oratory".
-During the 1940 presidential campaign, Willkie had claimed that if re-elected, President Franklin Roosevelt would push the nation into World War II by April 1941.
+During the 1940 US presidential campaign, Willkie had claimed that if re-elected, President Franklin Roosevelt would push the nation into World War II by April 1941.
 Willkie later downplayed this statement.
 After Willkie demanded an apology from Shaughnessy, he declared that Willkie was not; "...the man he used to be, and in fact he never was ...
 And speaking of 'apology,' Mr. Willkie, I believe that you owe one to your party, to those who voted for you and to the whole nation."

 War

 During World War II, Shaughnessy condemned discrimination against Japanese-Americans and opposed American participation in warfare abroad.